Hyperparathyroid UK (HPT UK)

 -

-If you have high normal calcium and high normal or raised PTH, then you very likely have Primary Hyperparathyroidism.
+High normal calcium with high normal or raised PTH is very likely to be Primary Hyperparathyroidism.

 -

-If your calcium is high normal and you have symptoms, your doctor should retest with a corresponding PTH
+If calcium is high normal and you have symptoms, your doctor should retest with a corresponding PTH but some hospital labs will refuse

 -

-If you have low calcium with raised PTH, you likely have Secondary Hyperparathyroidism.
+Low calcium with raised PTH is likely secondary hyperparathyroidism.
 Your doctor should test vitamin D and magnesium.

 -

-This is where it gets complicated and needs a doctor to do their research: Growing numbers of people with a parathyroid adenoma will have calcium within the normal range, and raised PTH.
-This is classed as Normocalcemic primary hyperparathyroidism (NCPHPT).
-We often see members who had a focused scan guided surgery, often with high calcium, whose symptoms return despite being normocalcemic.
-They often have a difficult battle to be taken seriously the second time.
-I don't believe normocalcemic is a new entity, as it was discussed in medical studies dating back to 1969.
-Please do your research, and direct your clinicians to read this site.
-Please join our groups or read the studies in 'A Normal Christmas' below.
-Read our positive post-op case stories of people who had NCPHPT.
-More UK surgeons are finally recognising and operating on Normocalcemic patients in 2024.
-The message is still much slower to reach endocrinologists and GPs though.
-One of many studies describing NCPHPT as a new entity: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3127400/
+Growing numbers of people will have calcium within the normal range and raised PTH.
+We ask if they're taking prescribed medications such as bisphosphonates or PPIs which reduce serum calcium into the top of the normal calcium range.
+We often see members who had a focused scan guided surgery with high calcium, whose symptoms return despite being normocalcemic.
+They face a difficult battle to be taken seriously a second time.
+I don't believe normocalcemic is a new entity.
+Normocalcemic primary hyperparathyroidism was discussed in medical studies dating back to 1969.
+Please do your research, and direct clinicians to this site.
+Join our support groups and/or read the studies in 'A Normal Christmas'.
+Kindle version takes you directly to the studies on NCPHPT.
+Read our positive post-op case stories many from people who had NCPHPT.
+More UK surgeons are finally recognising and operating on Normocalcemic patients.
+The message is still slow to reach endocrinologists and GPs.
+Just one of many studies bizarrely describing NCPHPT as a new entity: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3127400/

 -